mihaip/clipboard-sync/README.md

 TODO
-- default icon for browser action
-- change browser action icon when new data is available
 - auto-dismiss notifications (add setting for interval)
 - handle quota errors
 - use commands API to define shortcuts for copy and paste